 - 1. Child is reminded that a behaviour is inappropriate - 2.
 Child is reminded for a second time that a behaviour is inappropriate - 3.
 Child is given a final verbal warning that the behaviour is inappropriate - 4.
-Child is sent to stand next to the classroom wall for up to 9 minutes (age dependent) - 5.
-Child must stay with adult for up to 9 minutes - 6.
-Child sent to Senior Supervisor and/or headteacher
+Child must stay with an adult for up to 10 minutes - 5.
+Child sent to member of the Senior Leadership Team.